Pwd9000-ML/terraform-azurerm-secure-backend/README.md

   - Create container: `backend-state`, where admin can migrate this module terraform state.
   - Create container: `primary-state`, where "terraform" service principal can migrate future projects terraform state.
 - Create the custom role definition
-  - assigned to the primary resource group with rele `terraform-contributor`.
+  - assigned to the primary resource group with `terraform-contributor`.
   - assigned to backend storage account container: `primary-state` (Storage Blob Data Contributor).
 - Create `terraform` service principal with the `terraform-contributor` custom role definition assigned to use in the azurerm provider.
 - Create Backend terraform key vault to home created `terraform` Service principal ID and Secret: